 First, cut out about a dozen 3-inch circles from construction paper to make a Willy Worm Word Wall.
 Tape the circles together in a row to form a worm.
 Mount the worm on a wall or place it on a countertop.
 Draw a smiley face on the first circle to represent the worm’s face.
 On the first three blank circles, write various describing words (adjectives), one word per circle.
 Use words such as small, fast, yellow, soft, or bumpy.
 Continue reading →

 May 12th, 2008 — Writing & Journal Prompts, Writing Across the Curriculum

 When we were homeschooling, I absolutely loved writing across the curriculum with my kiddos.
 It was such a natural way for them to write about the very things we were studying for history, geography, or science.

-I’m excited to share one of our family’s favorite writing exercises—journaling with a twist—where kids write first-person diary entries as if they were someone (or something!) else.
-This is a great activity for kids of all ages—kindergarten through high school, pre-writers or prolific, reluctant or motivated.
+I’m excited to share one of our family’s favorite writing exercises—journaling across the curriculum—where kids write first-person diary entries as if they were someone (or something!) else.
+This is a great activity for kids of all ages—kindergarten through high school; pre-writers or prolific; reluctant or motivated.
 Continue reading →

 May 9th, 2008 — Word Banks, Writing Games & Activities